Ginny Estupinian PhD, ABPP

 Individual Therapy For Older Adults

 Here is a list of the most common issues that older adults come in for therapy.
-However, Dr. Estupinian will work on any concerns that are important to her patients.
+However, Dr. Estupinian will address any concerns important to her patients.

 Depression